msolwold/cs470_Lab4/README.md

 ## Customization

-Per the assignment description, 1 process is executed per second.
+Per the assignment description, 1 process is executed per "time unit".
 This can be adjusted via the SLEEP_TIME constant.
-It is one second for demonstation purposes and will take upwards of 10+ minutes to finish processing the provided .bin file.
-To see a full run of this program, adjust the SLEEP_TIME constant.
+By default, it is one second for demonstation purposes and will take upwards of 10+ minutes to finish processing the provided .bin file.
+To see a full run of this program, adjust the SLEEP_TIME constant to .1 seconds or lower (100000 nano seconds).

 Similarly, this program swaps Scheduling Algorithms every 30 executions.
 This can be adjusted via the SCHEDULE_SWAP constant.